ThakurSarveshGit/ComputerVisionProjects/README.md

 The project is broken down into four main parts:

 [Notebook 1](Module1_IntroductionToComputerVision/ProjectOne/1.
-Load and Visualize Dataset): Loading and Visualizing the Facial Keypoint Data
+Load and Visualize Data.ipynb): Loading and Visualizing the Facial Keypoint Data

-[]Notebook 2: Defining and Training a Convolutional Neural Network (CNN) to predict Facial Keypoints
+[Notebook 2]: Defining and Training a Convolutional Neural Network (CNN) to predict Facial Keypoints

-[]Notebook 3: Facial Keypoint Detection Using Haar Cascades and our trained CNN.
+[Notebook 3]: Facial Keypoint Detection Using Haar Cascades and our trained CNN.

-[]Notebook 4: Applications using Facial Keypoints
+[Notebook 4]: Applications using Facial Keypoints